lblod/ember-rdfa-editor/README.md

 ## Testing

-### Cypress
+### Playwright

-We use Cypress for testing in the browser.
+We use Playwright for testing in the browser.
 There are two types of tests:

 * Visual regression tests (VRT) - verifying how the content is rendered in the editor, tagged with `@vrt`.
 * Integration tests - verifying the behaviour of the editor, no tags.

+#### Available commands

+* `e2e:open` - opens Playwright UI locally
+* `e2e:open:docker` - opens Playwright UI in Docker and attempts to connect to your XServer
+* `e2e:run` - runs Playwright tests locally, skipping tests tagged with `@vrt`
+* `e2e:run:docker` - runs all Playwright tests in Docker
+* `e2e:run:vrt` - runs visual regression tests in Docker
+* `e2e:run:vrt:update` - updates visual regression tests after running them in Docker
+* `e2e:show-report` - shows the report of the last run

-#### Visual regression tests
+#### Visual regression tests (VRT)

-To run visual regression tests locally you need to:
+To run visual regression tests locally you need to run `npm run e2e:run:vrt`.

-1. Start the dummy app with `npm run start`
-2. Run `cypress:run:vrt`

-This will run Cypress in Docker and generate snapshots in `cypress/snapshots`:
+Afterwards if you need to update the snapshots you can run `npm run e2e:run:vrt:update`.

 > [!IMPORTANT]
-> Cypress is run in Docker to ensure consistent snapshot comparison results, as it guarantees the same environment for each run.
+> Playwright is run in Docker to ensure consistent snapshot comparison results, as it guarantees the same environment for each run.

-* `cypress/snapshots/diff` - for any failed tests, a diff image will be generated here
-* `cypress/snapshots/actual` - the actual rendered image at time of test

-If the "actual" snapshot is the expected result, you can copy it to the "base" snapshots folder:

-* `cypress/snapshots/base` - the baseline image to compare against (committed to git)

 ## Compatibility